British Sign Language: Usage

 BSL has many regional dialects.
 Certain signs used in Scotland, for example, may not be understood immediately, or not understood at all, by those in Southern England, or vice versa.
 Some signs are even more local, occurring only in certain towns or cities (such as the Manchester system of number signs).
 Likewise, some may go in or out of fashion, or evolve over time, just as terms in oral languages do.
 Families may have signs unique to them to accommodate for certain situations or to describe an object that may otherwise require fingerspelling.

 Many British television channels broadcast programmes with in-vision signing, using BSL, as well as specially made programmes aimed mainly at deaf people such as the BBC's See Hear and Channel 4's VEE-TV.

-BBC News broadcasts in-vision signing at 07:00-07:45, 08:00-08:20 and 13:00-13:45 GMT/BST each weekday.
-BBC Two also broadcasts in-vision signed repeats of the channel's primetime programmes between 00:00 and 02:00 each weekday.
-All BBC channels (excluding BBC One, BBC Alba and BBC Parliament) provide in-vision signing for some of their programmes.
-In 2020, 5.5% of Channel 4's programming was signed, including popular shows such as Hollyoaks and Gogglebox.
+BBC News broadcasts in-vision signing at 07:00-07:30, 08:00-08:30 and 13:00–14:00 GMT/BST each weekday.
+07:00–07:30 on the weekends.
+BBC Two also broadcasts in-vision signed repeats of the main channel's primetime programmes between 00:00 and 05:00 each weekday and early Saturday mornings.
+Also provides signing on weekday mornings between 08:00 and 09:00.
+All BBC channels (excluding BBC One and BBC Alba) provide in-vision signing for some of their programmes.
+In 2024, over 10% of Channel 4's programming was signed, including popular shows such as Hollyoaks and Gogglebox.

 BSL is used in some educational establishments, but is not always the policy for deaf children in some local authority areas.
 The Let's Sign BSL and fingerspelling graphics are being developed for use in education by deaf educators and tutors and include many of the regional signs referred to above.

 In Northern Ireland, there are about 4,500 users of BSL and 1,500 users of Irish Sign Language, an unrelated sign language.
-A hybrid version, dubbed "Northern Ireland Sign Language" is also used.
+A hybrid version, dubbed "Northern Ireland Sign Language", is also used.

 In 2019, over 100 signs for scientific terms, including 'deoxyribonucleotide' and 'deoxyribonucleoside', were added to BSL, after being conceived by Liam Mcmulkin, a deaf graduate of the University of Dundee, who had found finger-spelling such words tiresome, during his degree course.

 Number of BSL users

-In 2016 the British Deaf Association (BDA)says that, based on official statistics, it believes there are 151,000 people who use BSL in the UK, and 87,000 of these are deaf.
+In 2016 the British Deaf Association (BDA) says that, based on official statistics, it believes there are 151,000 people who use BSL in the UK, and 87,000 of these are deaf.
 This figure does not include professional BSL users, interpreters, translators, etc. unless they use BSL at home.